 Trim and season the brisket

 Remove the brisket 1 hour prior to smoking.
 This will give the meat time to reach room temperature for more even cooking and allow the rub to adhere better.
 You'll want to trim the brisket right away while it's still cold though.
 The colder the brisket, the easier it will be to trim.
 You're going to want to remove the fat from the bottom of the brisket while leaving about a 1/4 inch of fat on top.
 I've linked a video below in the notes to a great trimming video by one of the top pit masters in Texas.
 Slather the mustard evenly over the entire surface of the brisket.
-If using the brisket rub recipe in the notes, mix the ingredients in a bowl and sprinkle evenly over the brisket starting on the bottom side.
+If using the brisket rub recipe in the notes, mix the ingredients in a small bowl and sprinkle evenly over the brisket starting on the bottom side.
 You'll want a heavy coating of the rub to help build a nice bark on the outside of the smoked brisket.
 The brisket is thick and the slices will be thin, so even a lot of rub won't overpower it.

 Fire up the smoker